-There’s always the good old YachtD NMEA 2000 to USB adapter or the NMEA 2000 Wireless Gateway.
+There’s always the good old YachtD NMEA 2000 to USB adapter or the NMEA 2000 Wireless Gateway which also has the option to come with a SeatalkNG tip for Raymarine networks.
 They do provide a very versatile graphical NMEA 2000 output which is brilliant.
 On the other hand, it’s not a multiplexer and costs notably more than the Quarck-Elec device above.
 If you need the NMEA 2000 gauges displayed, then it makes sense.
 Otherwise, the Quark-Elec is a better value in my opinion.
 Also compatible with my navigation tablets!

 Actisense NGT-1 PC NMEA 2000 to USB adapter

 This adapter was one of the first out to market to support NMEA 2000 on Windows.
 They also provide a free simple NMEA 2000 display software.
 Shop around, many of these are comparable.
 If you find a good deal, just go for it.